-- The thematic evidence reviews offer a summary of the changes and challenges brought about by the coronavirus pandemic, to inform recovery responses. - The case studies showcase some of the key challenges and opportunities for London's medium and large centres, illustrating where these differ across places, and offer possible future directions for its town centres. - Our recommendations offer practical steps that local authorities, Business Improvement Districts (BIDs) and their partners could take to improve London's town centres in 2021 and 2022.
+- The thematic evidence reviews offer a summary of the changes and challenges brought about by the coronavirus pandemic, to inform recovery responses.
+This section reviews how to plan for healthy and adaptable town centres in a context of change, and the impact of the pandemic on the city with a specific focus on mobility, workforce and employment trends, and on the Central Activity Zone. - The case studies showcase some of the key challenges and opportunities for London's medium and large centres, illustrating where these differ across places, and offer possible future directions for its town centres. - Our recommendations offer practical steps that local authorities, Business Improvement Districts (BIDs) and their partners could take to improve London's town centres in 2021 and 2022.
 These build on the evidence collated through the thematic reviews and the case studies.